-As per Bank of Mauritius guidelines, the Bank is required to maintain a minimum Capital Adequacy Ratio (CAR) of 12.5% for the year 2024 and onwards.
-Therefore, the Bank is maintaining a capital conservation buffer of 2.5% for this year.
-The Bank has computed its CAR as on 31 December 2024 and ensures that capital levels at all-time exceed the regulatory minimum capital requirements.
-The capital charge for operational risk is calculated under the Basic Indicator Approach and the capital charge for credit and market risk under the Standardized Approach.
+As per Bank of Mauritius guidelines, the Bank is required to maintain a minimum Capital Adequacy Ratio (CAR) of 12.5% for the year 2024 onwards.
+Therefore, it is maintaining a capital conservation buffer of 2.5% for this year.
+The Bank has computed its CAR as at 31 December 2024 and ensures capital levels at all-time exceed the regulatory minimum capital requirements.
+The capital charge for operational risk is calculated under the Basic Indicator Approach and the capital charge for credit and market risk under the Standardised Approach.

-As at December 2024, the Bank's CAR stood at 17.33% (against a regulatory requirement of 12.5%), out of which the Common Equity Tier I (CET I) CAR was 13.17% (against minimum regulatory requirement of 6.5%) which is well above the minimum requirement.
+As at December 2024, the Bank's CAR stood at 17.33% (against a regulatory requirement of 12.5%), out of which the Common Equity Tier I (CET I) CAR was 13.17% (against minimum regulatory requirement of 6.5%), which is well above the minimum requirement.